dresswithpockets/MilkCanvas/docs/readme.md

 By default, chat commands and messages relayed via MilkCanvas will be sent through your main account.

-If you don't want this behaviour and have a secondary account specifically for chat bot, check out [Alternate Account for Chatbot](#alternate-account-for-chatbot)
+If you don't want this behaviour and have a secondary account specifically for chat bot, check out [Authorizing a Chatbot](#alternate-account-for-chatbot)

 ### Built-In Commands